epimorphics/sapi/README.md

 ## Historical context

-The sapi library has mostly been superceded by sapi-nt.
+The sapi library has mostly been superseded by sapi-nt.
 However, it remains in use in cairnj (FSA Catalog API) and Sanoma as legacy.

-It was used in legacy EA services which we no longer run and has likely been superceded there.
+It was used in legacy EA services which we no longer run and has likely been superseded there.

 The master branch is for current 3.x releases.